Linear response study of collisionless spin drag: Weakly interacting Bose-Bose mixture: drag and excitations

 \subsection{Collisionless drag for a weakly interacting Bose-Bose mixture}

-A strength of the linear response formalism we developed is that it provides a method to compute easily the superfluid density matrix.
+A strength of the linear response formalism we developed in subsec.~\ref{subsec:currentcurrent} is that it provides a method to compute easily the superfluid density matrix.
 To show it at work we now compute the relevant response functions in the Bogoliubov approximation for a weakly interacting Bose-Bose mixture at zero temperature.
 With the computations in this subsection we reproduce in a very easy way the results in Ref. \cite{FilShe}.
 For completeness in Appendix \ref{subsec:latticedrag} we also show how to easily recover the result for the Hubbard model obtained in \cite{LinSub}.

 We will compute the current response in one component to a probe current in the other component along the $x$ direction.
 Since the system is isotropic, the response will also be along the $x$ direction.
 For simplicity we will assume a $\mathbb{Z}_2$ symmetric mixture, meaning that the densities, the masses and the intraspecies contact interactions of the two components are equal, namely $n_A=n_B=n$, $m_A=m_B=m$ and $g_{AA}=g_{BB}=g$.
-Additionally, at zero temperature, Eq. (\ref{eq:zeroT}) for the $\mathbb{Z}_2$ symmetry implies the following useful equality:
+Additionally, at zero temperature, Eq.~(\ref{rhodrag3}) for the $\mathbb{Z}_2$ symmetry implies the following useful equality:

-We consider the case of a uniform weakly interacting Bose-Bose mixture.
+We consider the case of a homogeneous weakly interacting Bose-Bose mixture with volume $V$.
 The mixture is stable in the mean field approximation when $g>0$ and $|g_{AB}|<g$, where $g_{AB}$ is the interspecies coupling.
 Since linear response requires the ground state to be stable we will only consider the case $|g_{AB}|<g$.
 The Hamiltonian describing the system, written in the momentum space basis, is:

 where $\hat{a}_{ \mathbf{k}, \alpha}$ and $\hat{a}^{ \dagger}_{ \mathbf{k}, \alpha}$ respectively annihilate and create a particle of species $\alpha$ and momentum $\mathbf{k}$ and ${\epsilon_{\mathbf{k}}=\hbar^2 k^2/2m}$.